 - SD: Sunday, June 7

 For Secondary Division Students

-Teacher letter & first assignment: At the end of the orientation program, Secondary Division instructors will hand out an important letter to students, including contact and course information.
+Teacher letter & first assignment: At the end of the orientation program, Secondary Division instructors will hand out an important letter to students that includes contact and course information.
 Most instructors will assign coursework to be completed prior to the first class meeting.
 This letter will be mailed home to students who do not attend the orientation.

-Textbooks: Most course textbooks will be available for purchase at University Press Books, starting from Orientation on June 3 until your first day of class.
-Some instructors will prepare a course-specific reader purchasable at Bancroft Copy Central.
+Textbooks: Most course textbooks will be available for purchase at University Press Books, starting from Orientation on June 7 until your first day of class.
+Some instructors will prepare a course-specific reader purchasable at Telegraph Copy Central (but not at other Copy Central locations).
 Please note that textbooks and students’ supplies are not included in tuition.